 Form

 Unless the school planning committee requests and is granted a waiver by the Board, the school committee shall use any improvement plan format that has been established and approved by the Board.
-The SIP structure shall include the components set out in 703 KAR 5:225 and the elements required by KRS 158.649.
+The CSIP structure shall include the components set out in 703 KAR 5:225, Every Student Succeeds Act of 2015 (ESSA), and the elements required by KRS 158.649.

 In addition, the school council, or school planning committee appointed by the Principal if there is no school council, shall review annually the school’s disaggregated student data and revise the school’s improvement plan, as required by applicable statute and regulation, to address any achievement gaps between various groups of students.

 The plan shall also address the reduction of physical and mental health barriers to learning and shall be posted to the school’s web site.

+Public Review

+The Principal shall convene a public meeting at the school to present and discuss the plan prior to submitting it to the Superintendent and Board.

+School Report Cards

+Each school shall send to parents a school report card containing information about school performance as outlined in KRS 158.6453 and 703 KAR 5:140, and information on electronic access to a summary of the results for the District shall be published in the newspaper with the largest circulation in the county.

+In addition to the above requirements, beginning the 2018-2019 school year and annually thereafter, each school shall post its school report card on its website as required by ESSA.
+School report cards shall be widely accessible to the public, in an understandable and uniform format, and when possible, written in a language that parents can understand.

 ADMINISTRATION AT02.442